apache/druid/docs/design/architecture.md

 #### Broker service

 [Broker](../design/broker.md) services receive queries from external clients and forward those queries to Data servers.
 When Brokers receive results from those subqueries, they merge those results and return them to the caller.
-End users typically query Brokers rather than querying Historical or MiddleManager services on Data servers directly.
+Typically, you query Brokers rather than querying Historical or MiddleManager services on Data servers directly.

-#### Router service (optional)
+#### Router service

-[**Router**](../design/router.md) services are _optional_ services that provide a unified API gateway in front of Druid Brokers, Overlords, and Coordinators.
-They are optional since you can also simply contact the Druid Brokers, Overlords, and Coordinators directly.
+[**Router**](../design/router.md) services provide a unified API gateway in front of Brokers, Overlords, and Coordinators.

-The Router also runs the [web console](../operations/web-console.md), a management UI for datasources, segments, tasks, data services (Historicals and MiddleManagers), and coordinator dynamic configuration.
-You can also run SQL and native Druid queries within the console.
+The Router service also runs the [web console](../operations/web-console.md), a UI for loading data, managing datasources and tasks, and viewing server status and segment information.

 ### Data server